roots/docs/trellis/deploys.md

 Those variables should be added to the corresponding site in `group_vars/<environment>/wordpress_sites.yml` as detailed in the [docs](https://roots.io/trellis/docs/wordpress-sites/#remote-servers).

-At this point you should also generate your salts and keys and save them to your `vault.yml` file.
+At this point, you should also generate your salts and keys and save them to your `vault.yml` file.

 ## Deploying